City College of New York: New South Campus buildings

 Several new buildings were erected on the South Campus, including Aaron Davis Hall in 1981 and the Herman Goldman sports field in 1993.
-In August 2006, the college completed the construction of a 600-bed dormitory, called "The Towers."
-There are plans to rename The Towers after a distinguished alumnus or donor.
+In August 2006, the institution completed the construction of a 600-bed dormitory, called "The Towers."

 The building that formerly housed Cohen Library, the "Y" building, became the new home for the School of Architecture, with the renovation headed by architect Rafael Viñoly.
-Near the 133rd Street gate, the Herman Goldman sports field was eliminated in favor of two new scientific education and research facilities.
+Near the 133rd Street gate, the Herman Goldman sports field was shuttered in 2006 in favor of two new scientific education and research facilities: a four-story structure for students and a six-story building for faculty/graduate research.